InterviewMap/CS-Interview-Knowledge-Map/Browser/browser-en.md

 ## Event Delegation

-If a child node inside a parent node is dynamically generated, events on child node should be added to parent node:
+If a child node inside a parent node is dynamically generated, events on the child node should be added to parent node:

 ```html
 <ul id="ul">